 The Christian movement was not a religious system that gradually evolved out of the cultural elements of the antique world.
 It had a dramatic beginning point.
 There are no traces of its roots in either Assyria, Babylon, Egypt, Greece, or Rome.
 Prior to the spring of A.D.
 30, the church of Jesus Christ did not exist.

 On the day of Pentecost, the community of Jewish believers consisted of a minimum of three thousand persons (Acts 2:41).
-If this figure embraced only those immersed that day, then the total number of disciples—including those prepared by John the Baptist (Matthew 3:5-6) and those immersed by the Lord’s disciples (John 4:1-2)—must have been significantly larger.
+If this figure embraced only those immersed that day, then the total number of disciples — including those prepared by John the Baptist (Matt.
+3:5-6) and those immersed by the Lord’s disciples (Jn.
+4:1-2) — must have been significantly larger.